grico1974/GrueZMachine/README.md

 [Attic](http://ericlippert.com/2016/02/17/attic/)

-We get to begin learning how strings are compressed in a .z3 file and how we can decode them, allthough things are more complicated than what may appear in these last two episodes.
+We get to begin learning how strings are compressed in a .z3 file and how we can decode them, although things are more complicated than what may appear in these last two episodes.

+Recursive methods in Haskell do not require any special keyword like apparently OCaml does and the order in which the inner functions are defined is different; outside to inside using the `where` keyword while OCaml apparently is from inside to outside.

+I take this opportunity to also point out another subtle difference between Haskell and OCaml, or at least, Eric's impelemtation.
+It seems as if OCaml does not have `let-in` blocks or maybe Eric is simply not using them.
+Haskell allows you to use these blocks and not repeatedly use `let` and `in` in every nested binding.